asranasinghe/YoloV3_KITTI/README.md

-# YoloV3_KITTI
+### YoloV3_KITTI

-Object detection via YoloV3 algorithm on KITTI dataset
+The YoloV3 algorithm is trained and tested on the KITTI object detection dataset using the Darknet framework (see https://pjreddie.com/darknet/yolo/) source code and additional information.